yapplabs/glazier-card-bootstrap/README.md

 2. Rename the project

         * rename the enclosing directory
-        * edit the name-related properties in package.json (including name, glazier.Config.shortname, glazier.Config.repositoryName, repository.url)
+        * edit the name-related properties in package.json (including name, displayName, etc.)

 3. If you plan to use Ember.js to develop your card: